iomesh/docs/docs/basic-concepts/basic-concepts.md

 **Meta**

-The meta module within each IOMesh Block Storage component is responsible for managing metadata, including storage object management, data replication management, access control, and ensuring data consistency.
+The meta module within each IOMesh Block Storage component for metadata management, including storage object management, data replication management, access control, and ensuring data consistency.
 A meta pod is a pod on a worker node that provides metadata management, and each worker node has one meta pod.

 **IOMesh CSI Driver**